While the Summer Dig 2025 Dig has concluded activity continues…

 Helping on the project by becoming a site guide can be a great way to learn more about the excavation and show the public the site on a site tour.
 A guiding booklet will be provided with more information.

-If you like getting muddy and a good work out Archaeological Labourer is for you!
+If you like getting muddy and a good work out this is for you!

 This essential role involves heavy lifting using spades, buckets and wheelbarrows to excavate material (after the machine is done) to expose the first precious archaeological layers.